 Our Modern Committee has a strong track record in Modern preservation, and we're launching a new era with creative new programs and activities.

-The Conservancy’s Modern Committee presented four Modern Masters Awards at its December 2013 holiday party.
+ModCom presented eight Modern Masters Awards at the 2014 holiday party on December 15.
 The award recipients have all made major contributions to the modern built environment and design aesthetic of Los Angeles.
-Learn more
+The 2014 recipients were:

 On November 21, 2013, the Los Angeles Conservancy Modern Committee was awarded a Governor's Historic Preservation Award to recognize its work in nominating eleven Case Study Houses to the National Register of Historic Places.